 How you prepare

 - Your medical history.
-Your surgeon will ask questions about previous surgeries and past or current conditions, such as dry eyes, glaucoma, allergies, circulatory problems, thyroid problems and diabetes.
-Your doctor will also ask about your use of medications, vitamins, herbal supplements, alcohol, tobacco and drugs.
+Your care provider will ask about previous surgeries.
+Your provider may also ask about past or current conditions such as dry eyes, glaucoma, allergies, circulatory problems, thyroid problems and diabetes.
+Your provider will also ask about your use of drugs, vitamins, herbal supplements, alcohol, tobacco and illegal drugs.

-- Your expectations.
-An honest discussion of your hopes and motivation for surgery will help set the stage for a satisfactory outcome.
-Your surgeon will discuss with you whether the procedure is likely to work well for you.
+- Your goals.
+A discussion of what you want from the surgery will help set the stage for a good outcome.
+Your care provider will discuss with you whether the procedure is likely to work well for you.

-- A physical examination.
-Your surgeon will conduct a physical examination, which may include testing your tear production and measuring parts of your eyelids.
+- Complete eye exam.
+This might include testing tear production and measuring parts of the eyelids.

 - Eyelid photography.
-Your eyes will be photographed from different angles.
-These photos help with planning the surgery, assessing its immediate and long-term effects, and supporting an insurance claim.
+Photos from different angles help with planning the surgery, and documenting whether there's a medical reason for it, which might support an insurance claim.

-- Stop taking warfarin (Coumadin, Jantoven), aspirin, ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, others), naproxen (Naprosyn), and any other medication or herbal supplement associated with increased bleeding.
-Ask your doctor how long before surgery you need to stop taking these medicines.
-Take only medications approved by your surgeon.
+- Stop taking warfarin (Jantoven), aspirin, ibuprofen (Advil, Motrin IB, others), naproxen sodium (Aleve, others), naproxen (Naprosyn), and other drugs or herbal supplements that can increase bleeding.
+Ask your health care provider how long before surgery to stop taking these drugs.
+Take only drugs approved by your surgeon.

-- Quit smoking several weeks before your surgery.
-Smoking can reduce your ability to heal after surgery.
+- Quit smoking several weeks before surgery.
+Smoking can reduce the ability to heal after surgery.

-- Arrange for someone to drive you to and from surgery if you're having outpatient surgery.
+- Arrange for someone to drive you to and from surgery if you are having outpatient surgery.
 Plan to have someone stay with you for the first night after returning home from surgery.